 An Indiana Commercial Driver's License (CDL) allows the holder to operate commercial motor vehicles or combinations of vehicles with declared gross vehicle weight ratings in excess of 26,000 pounds; vehicles designed or used to transport 16 or more people, including the driver; and vehicles used to transport hazardous materials.

-To get a CDL in Indiana, you must pass a knowledge examination and a driving skills test in a vehicle representative of the class of CDL that you will receive.
-The driving skills test must be taken at an approved test site and consists of a pre-trip inspection test, a basic control skills test, and the road trip test.
-Approved test sites electronically transmit the skills test results to the BMV to increase security and accuracy.
+To get a Commercial Driver's License (CDL) in Indiana, you must pass a knowledge examination and a driving skills test in a vehicle representative of the class of CDL that you will receive.
+The driving skills test must be taken at a BMV authorized test site and consists of a pre-trip inspection test, a basic control skills test, and the road trip test.
+Authorized test sites electronically transmit the skills test results to the BMV to increase security and accuracy.

 Use one of the following options to submit the completed medical examination form and medical examiner’s certificate:

-Important: If you have questions regarding your medical examination and medical examiner’s certificate or want to know the status of your medical examination and medical examiner’s certificate, please view your Driver Record using your myBMV account or contact the Indiana Bureau of Motor Vehicles at 888-692-6841.
-This automated service is available 24 hours a day, seven days a week.
+Important: If you have questions regarding your medical examination and medical examiner’s certificate or want to know the status of your medical examination and medical examiner’s certificate, please view your Driver Record using your myBMV account or contact the Indiana Bureau of Motor Vehicles at 888-692-6841, option number one (1).
+These services are available 24 hours a day, seven days a week.

 You must be either a United States citizen or lawful permanent resident to apply for a Commercial Learner’s Permit (CLP) or Commercial Driver’s License (CDL), per 49 CFR 383.71.
 For further information on this requirement, please visit Federal Motor Carrier Safety Administration.

-When you apply for a CDL you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.
+When you apply for a CLP or CDL you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.

 The BMV coordinates the licensing and oversight of all driver education schools and instructors.
-Whether you are interested in public or private driver education courses, motorcycle safety training courses or truck driver training courses (CDL), you can now find information on all of these areas on myBMV.com.
-Select the appropriate link(s) on the homepage to find the specific driver training information that you need.
+Whether you are interested in public or private driver education courses, motorcycle safety training courses or truck driver training courses, you can now find information on all of these areas on myBMV.com.
+Select the appropriate link(s) to find the specific driver training information that you need.

-The BMV will conduct a driver record search using the Commercial Driver’s License Information System (CDLIS) for all CDL holders transferring to Indiana from another state.
-If your CDLIS Pointer (Driver History) from your prior state of record is not available, or your CDLIS Pointer is incomplete, there will be a delay in processing your application for a CDL in the State of Indiana.
+The BMV will conduct a driver record search using the Commercial Driver’s License Information System (CDLIS) for all license holders transferring to Indiana from another state.
+If your CDLIS Pointer (Driver History) from your prior state of record is not available, or your CDLIS Pointer is incomplete, there will be a delay in processing your application for a license in the State of Indiana.

 The BMV will contact the licensing officials in the state(s) where the license was previously held to complete this process.
 When the BMV has received the required information, the applicant will be contacted by the BMV to return to the license branch to complete processing.

-If you voluntarily surrender or relinquish your CDL and would like to re-apply for commercial driving privileges after one year, you must obtain a CDL learner's permit, pass all necessary knowledge tests and driving skills tests, and provide a valid Medical Examination Report for Commercial Driver Fitness Determination (medical examination) and Medical Examiner’s Certificate unless a valid medical examination and medical examiner’s certificate is already on file.
+If you voluntarily surrender or relinquish your Commercial Driver’s License and would like to re-apply for commercial driving privileges after one year, you must obtain a Commercial Learner's Permit (CLP), pass all necessary knowledge tests and driving skills tests, and provide a valid Medical Examination Report for Commercial Driver Fitness Determination (medical examination) and Medical Examiner’s Certificate unless a valid medical examination and medical examiner’s certificate is already on file with the BMV.

 The BMV may waive the required drive skills test for select veterans of the U.S. Armed Forces with specific drive training and those who were truck drivers during their military service when they apply for an Indiana Commercial Driver's License (CDL) after issuance of a Indiana Commercial Learner’s Permit (CLP).